samiux/samiux.github.io/pmkid.md

 ### Prevention

-- Purchase a modern wifi router, such as Wifi6 router with WPA3; or/and
+- Purchase a modern wifi router, such as Wifi6 router with WPA3; or
 - WPA/WPA2 password should be secured enough

 ### Q&A